Credit Card Debt: The Definitive Guide

 Credit card on a green and yellow gradient background

 Credit card debt is not considered a good thing, but there is a reason for that.
 It’s about more than just the feeling of regret when the time comes to pay your bill.
+Contrary to popular belief, not all debt is bad debt.
+There is a difference between good debt and bad debt.

-Good debt is an investment that increases your net worth or sets you up for financial success in the future.
-Types of good debt include: a mortgage, home equity loans or lines of credit, small business loans, and student loans (in most cases).
+• Good debt is an investment that increases your net worth or sets you up for financial success in the future.
+Types of good debt include a mortgage, home equity loans or lines of credit, small business loans, and student loans (in most cases).

 Turn Daily Expenses into Credit Profile Wins